kevin2hang/recruiting-exercises/inventory-allocator/README.md

+## Testing

+- Download inventory_allocator.py and test.py
+- Go to Command Prompt or Terminal (Depending on your Operating System)
+- Move to the inventory-allocator directory
+- Type "python -m unittest test.py"

 ## Problem

 The problem is compute the best way an order can be shipped (called shipments) given inventory across a set of warehouses (called inventory distribution).